 Legal and filing fees are higher in the first half of each year as a result of annual listing fees, and legal & regulatory costs associated with the annual general meeting.
+Other corporate costs and legal fees are higher due to costs associated with the San Jorge Definitive Agreement.
 Salaries & management in Q2 2013 costs have fallen due to cost cutting initiatives in Vancouver, including the elimination of two positions and a reduction of 50% in the CEO's salary.